 Teaching point: You cannot access your RP too soon.

 The funds are intended for your retirement later, not a new bass boat now.

 Too Late and/or Too Little

 Second, without exception, you must begin taking Required Minimum Distributions (RMDs) no later than your Required Beginning Date (RBD).
 Every IRA owner has but one RBD.
-That date is December 31 of the calendar year following the year during which the IRA owner reaches age 72.
+That date is December 31 of the calendar year following the year during which the IRA owner reaches age 73 (increasing to age 75 in 2033).
 After taking your RMD no later than your RBD, you must take subsequent RMDs by December 31 each and every year thereafter.

 The penalty for non-compliance is stiff.